thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 The "Read-Composite" operation can be used by the LwM2M Server to selectively read any combination of Objects, Object Instance(s), Resources, and/or Resource Instances of different or same Objects in a single request.
 The list of elements to be read are provided as SenML Pack where the records contain Base Name and/or Name Fields, but no Value fields.
 The Read-Composite operation is treated as non-atomic and handled as best effort by the client.
 That is, if any of the requested resources do not have a valid value to return, they will not be included in the response.
-Section 7.4.5.
-SenML JSON shows examples of Read-Composite use.

 <b> Example: Read multiple Objects </b>